petershin/liferay-learn/docs/courses/latest/en/application-development.md

 ## Overview

 This course covers the development paradigm for extending Liferay 7.4+.
-While these lessons focus on Liferay Experience Cloud (LXC), this content is applicable for LXC Self-Managed and Liferay DXP Self-Hosted as well.
+While these lessons focus on Liferay Experience Cloud (LXC), this content is applicable to LXC Self-Managed and Liferay DXP Self-Hosted as well.

 ```{note}
 Previously, application development involved deploying OSGi modules to modify and extend the core Liferay platform directly.
 While this method remains valid for Self-Managed and Self-Hosted options, it is not available for LXC.
 The 7.4+ development paradigm avoids making any changes to Liferay's core and does not deploy OSGI modules and portlets.